 Installation and Durability

 If you live in an area that’s more susceptible to earthquakes, you should consider installing pavers.
 They promise durability while poured concrete cracks and weathers easier.
 In the event of an earthquake, poured concrete will crack a substantial amount more than pavers will.
 Pavers utilize an interlocking system that allows the surface of the ground to flex as the earth moves.
 Essentially concrete is not capable of flexing in the same way that pavers can.
 If the ground were to move, the concrete would crack with it while the pavers would stay intact.
 When you’re listing your house for sale in one of these unpredictably shaky areas, home buyers will be attracted to the durability that pavers offer.
 In the long run, you’ll be able to get a better offer for your property.

-Compared to other home modifications, installing pavers shoulnd’t give you a headache but I fully suggest getting professional help from a driveway solutions company; In no time, you’ll have a newly paved walkway, driveway, or patio and can use it almost immediately after installation.
+Compared to other home modifications, installing pavers shouldn’t give you a headache.
+In no time, you’ll have a newly paved walkway, driveway, or patio and can use it almost immediately after installation.
 Meanwhile with a concrete pour it can take much longer.
 That means that when you install pavers there’s no sitting around waiting for your driveway to cure.
 Anywhere from days to weeks, concrete has to cure before reaching its full strength.
 With pavers, however, you’ll be good to go in no time.
 Pavers utilize an easy interlocking technology that doesn’t require any mortar to set the stones.
 And just like that, you’ve increased the value of your property.